 Otherwise, to carry on with your walking around in London, continue walking along the Great George Street towards the Westminster Bridge.
 At the end of the bridge, after South Bank Lion, turn left to the Queen’s Walk.
 This is the place that takes another day to explore.
 The Sea Life Centre, London Dungeon and the London Eye.

 Use Public Services when you are tired to walk!

-But in the case of getting tired and decide to use the London Red Buses or London Underground for returning to your place.
-Just make sure that you have your Oyster Card with you.
+If you getting tired, use the London Red Buses or London Underground for returning to your place.
+Just make sure you have your Oyster Card with you.
 Also, don’t forget to grab a street map of London from your hotel’s lobby.
-It’s handy, and it’s Free!
+It’s handy, and it’s free!

 Quick Guide to Other Attraction

 |Bank of England Museum||Visit Buckingham Palace||The National Gallery|